-- c.
-Any member of the classes described in paragraph (a) of this section must disclose their interest or prospective interest to the AHA and HUD. - 2) The conflict-of-interest prohibition under this section may be waived by the HUD field office for "good cause"; and - 3) Requires compliance with the employment policies of the City of Alameda Housing Authority regarding conflicts of interest; and - 4) Prohibits the solicitation or acceptance of gifts or gratuities in excess of a nominal value by an officer or employee of the AHA or any contractor, subcontractor, or agent of the AHA; and - 5) Utilizes the existing administrative and disciplinary remedies as found in the Memorandums of Understanding with bargaining units representing the employees and managers of the AHA for violation of the AHA's code of conduct; and - (1) Informs all officers, employees, and agents of the AHA of its code of conduct.
+- (3) Any public official, member of a governing body, or State or local legislator, who exercises functions or responsibilities with respect to the programs; or - (4) Any member of the Congress of the United States. - b.
+Any member of the classes described in paragraph (a) of this section must disclose their interest or prospective interest to the AHA and HUD. - 2) The conflict-of-interest prohibition under this section may be waived by the HUD field office for "good cause"; and - 3) Requires compliance with the employment policies of the City of Alameda Housing Authority regarding conflicts of interest; and - 4) Prohibits the solicitation or acceptance of gifts or gratuities in excess of a nominal value by an officer or employee of the AHA or any contractor, subcontractor, or agent of the AHA; and - 5) Utilizes the existing administrative and disciplinary remedies as found in the Memorandums of Understanding with bargaining units representing the employees and managers of the AHA for violation of the AHA's code of conduct; and - 6) Informs all officers, employees, and agents of the AHA of its code of conduct.